UCLALibrary/uclalib_role_solr/README.md

 # UCLALib Ansible Role: Solr

-Ansible role to install Apache Solr 7 on RHEL servers and set-up Solr cores
+Ansible role to install Apache Solr on RHEL servers and set-up Solr cores

 ## Requirements

 This role is capable of deploying Solr in the following configurations:

 * Standalone: a single Solr instance
+* standalone: source and replica instances

 It is assumed that Java and HTTPD are installed on the host system.